 Emotional Intelligence is the capacity to recognize and effectively manage emotions in ourselves and with others.
-Emotional intelligence increases our ability to make effective decisions, build relationships, deal with stress, and cope with change.
+Emotional intelligence in the workplace increases our ability to make effective decisions, build relationships, deal with stress, and cope with change.

-As prework, participants take the Bar-on EQ-I Inventory.
+As prework for the emotional intelligence in the workplace class, participants take the Bar-on EQ-I Inventory.
 This inventory is the first scientifically validated and most widely used EQ assessment in the world.
 The EQ-I Inventory examines an individual’s social and emotional strengths and weaknesses.
 After completing the inventory, participants will receive a comprehensive report based on their online EQ-I Inventory results.
-They will then utilize the results of their report during the session.
+They will then utilize the results of their report during the EQ training session.

-The course begins by defining EQ and identifying why EQ is important to organizational, team, and personal success.
+The emotional intelligence in the workplace course begins by defining EQ and identifying why EQ is important to organizational, team, and personal success.
 Participants view a recorded presentation by Dr. Daniel Goleman, a psychologist and founding researcher of EQ.
 During this presentation, Dr. Goleman explains how emotions affect the brain, giving participants a fundamental understanding of the physiology of emotions.

 Next, the four-part Emotional Intelligence Model is introduced and becomes the structure for the day’s activities.
 The two skills emphasized in the model are personal and social skills.